KDE/kde-builder/doc/developer/appendix-projects.md

 each module.

-This feature requires some data maintained by the KDE developers in a git repository named `kde-build-metadata`, however this project will be included automatically by kde-builder (though you may see it appear in the script output).
+This feature requires some data maintained by the KDE developers in a git repository named `repo-metadata`, however this project will be included automatically by kde-builder (though you may see it appear in the script output).